JetBrains/kotlin-web-site/pages/docs/tutorials/native/interop-with-c.md

     konanc Main.kt -library build/c_interop/libcurl

-We can see that we're passing in as `library` parameter the outut path of `cinterop`.
+We can see that we're passing in as `library` parameter the output path of `cinterop`.

-If there are no errors during compilation, we should seen the output as a file named `program.kexe`, which on execution should output the contents of the site `http://example.com`
+If there are no errors during compilation, we should see the output as a file named `program.kexe`, which on execution should output the contents of the site `http://example.com`

 ![Output]({{ url_for('tutorial_img', filename='native/cinterop/output.png')}})